nejcgalof/Analysis-of-finger-activity-detection-with-Myo-armband/README.md

 [Bachelor thesis/paper](https://dk.um.si/IzpisGradiva.php?id=61511&lang=eng)

-Open this page, put Myo on left forearm and connect armband with computer.
+Open this [page](https://nejcgalof.github.io/Analysis-of-finger-activity-detection-with-Myo-armband-/), put Myo on left forearm and connect armband with computer.
 (Note: this parameters work good for me, you must change some parameters).

+In the future: create more effective way for detection finger.
+(Maybe support vector machine).